 Since mice have a higher population number than rats, they are more widespread.

 The adult house mouse is small and slender and about 1-2 inches long, excluding tail.
-The house mouse has large ears (as seen photo below), pointed nose and small eyes.
+The house mouse has large ears (as seen photo below), pointed nose, and little eyes.
 The tail is as long as the head and body combined.
 The fur color varies, but it is usually a light gray or brown but could be darker shades.
 The House Mouse weighs about 1/2 to 1 oz as an adult.
 Mice can be identified from young rats by the size of the head and the hind feet.

 House Mice Diet